WAYFINDING MUSIC

 Informed Choice

-Four weeks of real playing gives your child the confidence to pick an instrument they care about and tells you if Wayfinding is right for them.
+Four weeks of experience gives your child the confidence to pick an instrument they care about and tells you if Wayfinding is right for them.

 Bonus: $100 instrument credit!